 Today’s circular tour takes you round the northern part of the Cotswolds.
 Surrounded by rolling green hills, dotted with sheep that made the area so rich from the wool trade, visit the towns that prospered during those times.
 Start with lovely Northleach and then drive onto the stunningly pretty villages of Lower and Upper Slaughter.
 Head on to Stow on the Wold, a town that made it’s fortune on the medieval wool trade.

 Continue on to the quintessentially English, hilltop village that is Snowshill, owned by the National Trust and then the pretty village of Broadway, just over the border in Worcestershire, where the Cotswolds join the Vale of Evesham.
 Broadway makes a great place to stop for lunch in one of the fine restaurants dotted along the wide main street.
 Proceed to Hidcote and the famous gardens and then on to Chipping Norton and Burford, before heading back to Southrop.
-Dinner is not included this evening, by local recommendations will be made.

 Visit the beautiful village of Bibury, with it’s famed Arlington Row, before driving onto Barnsley, where Barnsley House (now a hotel) has gorgeous gardens by Rosemary Verey.
 Then it’s on to the Cotswold Water Park followed by the lovely town of Tetbury.
 Westonbirt Arboretum is the next point of interest.
 Then turn north to Stroud and Painswick Rococo Gardens.
 Head onto Winchcombe and Hailes Abbey.
 Drive back towards Southrop, visiting Chedworth Roman Villa.
-Dinner is included this evening, again at The Swan.

 Depart for home at your leisure.